Astecom/claude-pxplus-template/.pxplus-claude/instructions-and-rules.md

 ## CRITICAL: PxPlus Documentation Usage

-**MANDATORY**: You have access to comprehensive PxPlus documentation in `.pxplus-claude/pxplus-docs/`.
+**MANDATORY**: You have access to comprehensive PxPlus documentation in `~/.pxplus-claude/pxplus-docs/` (in USER'S HOME DIRECTORY).
 You MUST use the Agent tool to look up documentation for:
  - ANY PxPlus function or directive you use or want to use
  - When the user asks about PxPlus features
  - Before writing code using unfamiliar PxPlus syntax